ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/25-ros2/50-ros1-ros2-patterns/workspace_profiles.md

 A `mixin` is a tag given to a set of parameters that you may want to pass to `colcon` during build (maybe used with other `colcon` commands).

 ### Adding Mixins to `colcon`
-Add the official mixin repository:
+Add the official mixin repository to install the default mixins:
 ```bash
 colcon mixin add default https://raw.githubusercontent.com/colcon/colcon-mixin-repository/master/index.yaml
 ```